PONTBSCommon/vm-psim/README.md

 4. If your host is Ubuntu server, you need to install WinSCP in oder to upload your vagrant folder to the server.
 5. Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 6. Make sure your license file is not expired and you did not alter it anyhow.
 Otherwise, you may obtain PSIM license file from Nowshi Nahrin.
+7. Make sure "ServiceURL" in your license.txt file is "https://127.0.0.1/cps"

 ## Quick Start ##
 ![Screenshot](https://github.azc.ext.hp.com/PONCommon/images-in-readme/blob/master/vg-psim/Vagrant%20Quick%20Start.png)